aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 * Create a commit with your changes and push them to a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
-  > Note: Core members can push directly to a branch on the AWS Lambda Powertools (TypeScript) repo (following the same conventions detailed below).
+  > Note: Core members can push directly to a branch on the AWS Lambda Powertools for TypeScript repo (following the same conventions detailed below).
 * Create a [pull request on GitHub](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 * Pull request title and message (and PR title and description) must adhere to